erolm-a/colla-framework/README.md

 The Entities as experts model can be found under `src/models` and the evaluation scripts to run them (although still under severe rewriting) are under `src/evaluations`.
 More instructions on how to run them coming soon!

+# Note II: On collaborations

+Since this repository is also Enrico Trombetta's Year 4 Dissertation, code collaboration is disallowed due to antiplagiarism requirements until the academic year is over.

 ---

 ## Description